 The first major concern of the Two Witnesses will be directed to the church rather than to the world at large, expunging worldliness out of the church.

 The seven golden lamps symbolize 7 churches, empowered by abundant oil, manifested as spiritual words.
 Zerubbabel is a type of Christ, finishing the Temple.

-Richard Ritenbaugh reiterates that the Two Witnesses seem to have carte blanche authority from God to annihilate those who interfere with their work as well as power over weather patterns and natural elements in the spirit, power, and manner of Elijah and Moses.
-These miracles dramatize just how far mankind has turned from God.
-The lack or pollution of water signifies the lack or the defilement of God's Holy Spirit.
-The pattern of two witnesses (God often works in pairs) was established as a precedent from the very beginning (Genesis 1:26; Deuteronomy 19:15), and is repeated many times throughout the scriptures.
+The Two Witnesses seem to have carte blanche authority from God to annihilate those who interfere with their work as well as power over weather patterns and natural elements in the spirit, power, and manner of Elijah and Moses.
+These miracles dramatize jus. . .

 Receive Biblical truth in your inbox—spam-free!
 This daily newsletter provides a starting point for personal study, and gives valuable insight into the verses that make up the Word of God.
-See what over 145,000 subscribers are already receiving.
+See what over 140,000 subscribers are already receiving.